-John Cooper, a research associate of the DST-NRF Centre of Excellence for Invasion Biology (CIB) at Stellenbosch University, was recently honoured for his career of nearly four decades dedicated to the research on and conservation of seabirds.
+John Cooper, a research associate of the DST-NRF Centre of Excellence for Invasion Biology (CIB) at Stellenbosch University, was recently honoured for his career of nearly four decades dedicated to seabird conservation research.
 The Pacific Seabird Group (PSG) awarded him with a Lifetime Achievement Award at its 39th Annual Meeting in Oahu, Hawaii earlier this month.

 The PSG Lifetime Achievement Award recognizes a seabird researcher, educator, or conservationist who has made significant, long-term contributions to seabird science, conservation and education in the Pacific Ocean or the world.